Score Interpretation

 91st–97th percentile

-The superior band sits between one and two standard deviations above the mean.
-A score here places you in the top 3–9% of the normed population — meaningfully above what most academic or professional selection processes consider a strong result.
-The gap between 120 and 129 represents nearly the full percentile range from 91st to 97th, so your exact score within this band matters.
+The Superior band sits between one and two standard deviations above the mean.
+A score here places you in the top 3–9 % of the normed population — meaningfully above what most academic or professional selection processes consider a strong result.
+The 9-point spread within this band (91st to 97th percentile) represents real population differences: a score of 121 and 128 both carry the label “Superior” but sit in different positions.

-• Most academic gifted programmes and selective university entry operate in the 120–130 range for cognitive aptitude screening.
+• Many selective academic programmes and gifted-screening processes operate in the 120–130 range for cognitive aptitude.

-• Practice gains within this band are real but smaller than in lower ranges — eliminating specific error types yields more than general strategy changes.
+• Practice gains within this band are real but smaller than in lower ranges — eliminating specific error types yields more than broad strategy changes.

-• Reaching consistency in the 120s typically requires controlled sessions, good pacing, and low error rates on spatial rotation items.
+• Consistent performance in the 120s typically requires controlled sessions, good pacing, and low error rates on spatial rotation items.

 110–119High Average